NVIDIAGameWorks/kaolin/docs/notes/installation.rst

 Installation
 ============

-Kaolin is written with Pytorch and C++ / CUDA for efficient custom ops.
+Kaolin is written with PyTorch and uses C++ / CUDA for efficient custom ops.

 Requirements
 ------------

-* Linux, macOS or Windows
+* Linux, macOS (CPU-only) or Windows
 * Python >= 3.6 (3.6 and 3.7 recommended for Windows)
 * CUDA >= 10.0 (with 'nvcc' installed)